limabravoecho-collab/enquerant/README.md

 EQ will not start until the knowledge base is built.
 Complete the mining steps above first; the volumes must sit beside the runtime files.

-Type `!help` for the codes, `!about` for what the screen labels mean, and `!spfs` for the formula system.
+Type `!help` for the codes, `!about` for what the screen labels mean, `!spfs` for the formula system, and `!brief` to save the last reading as a structural brief.

 ---